Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Docs/IT Anomaly Insights Post Deployment Instructions.md

 The Azure Data Factory service orchestrates the movement and processing of data.
 You can access the data factory(ex: demo12345adf) from the resource group on [Azure management portal](https://portal.azure.com/).
 The data factory datasets will show errors initially if the data is not being streamed to the pipeline.
 These can be ignored and will go away once the data appears on the input (Refer step 1 above).
 More info on monitoring and managing the ADF pipeline can be found  [here](https://azure.microsoft.com/en-us/documentation/articles/data-factory-monitor-manage-pipelines/).

-###Step 4: Viewing pipeline results in Power BI Embedded
+###Step 3: Viewing pipeline results in Power BI Embedded
+If the data is being sent to the pipeline(step 1) and flowing through the pipeline without errors (step 2), it can be visualized in Power BI.
 During the deployment a new [Power BI Embedded](https://docs.microsoft.com/en-us/azure/power-bi-embedded/power-bi-embedded-what-is-power-bi-embedded) workspace collection is provisioned.
 A dashboard for displaying pipeline results is uploaded to the newly provisioned Power BI Embedded Workspace and a website is deployed to your subscription to display the dashboard via the web browser.
 A link to the provisioned website is listed under "Next Steps" in CIS portal as shown below.

 ![The link to provisioned website which displays provisioned Power BI Embedded dashboard](https://github.com/Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/blob/master/Docs/figures/epbi_website_link.png)

-###Step 5: Viewing pipline results in Power BI Desktop
+###Step 4 : (optional) Viewing pipline results in Power BI Desktop
-Lastly, if the data is being sent to the pipeline(step 1) and flowing through the pipeline without errors (step 2), it can be visualized in Power BI Desktop using the [PBI template file](https://github.com/Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/blob/master/Power-BI-Templates/IT%20Anomaly%20Insights%20Solution%20Dashboard.pbix) available on github.
+Optionally, the data and insights can be visualized in Power BI Desktop using the [PBI template file](https://github.com/Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/blob/master/Power-BI-Templates/IT%20Anomaly%20Insights%20Solution%20Dashboard.pbix) available on github.
 See [PBI Desktop section](#pbi-desktop-setup) for details.

-#### Power BI Dashboard <a id="pbi-desktop-setup"/>
+#### Using Power BI template for dashboard<a id="pbi-desktop-setup"/>

-This section describes how to set up Power BI dashboard to visualize the results of the pipeline.
+This section describes how to set up dashboard in Power BI Desktop to visualize the results of the pipeline.
 Power BI connects to an Azure SQL database as its data source, where the Machine Learning score results are stored.
 Below are the steps to setup the Power BI dashboard.

 1) Get the database server name, database name, user name and password from the [deployment summary page](https://start.cortanaintelligence.com/Deployments?type=anomalydetectionpcs) on CIS
 ![SQL Database credentials in deployment summary page](https://github.com/Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/blob/master/Docs/figures/SqlServerCredentials.png)